chadkluck/serverless-deploy-pipeline-atlantis/README-1-IAM-Policies.md

 5. Give it the name `projectstack-service-role` and a description such as `Created by [you] to allow for CodeStar-like creation of resources.`
 6. Create the Role

 Note: Again, this is very similar to creating the CodeStar role prior.
-The main difference in the policies is the prefix used (`projectstack-` instead of `CodeStar-`).
+The main difference in the policies is the prefix used (`projectstack-` instead of `awscodestar-`).
 Compare the JSON of the two polcies in each Role.
-If you want to create your own prefixes you can replace `projectstack` with what ever you like (e.g. `accounting`) and create roles to segment development teams.
+If you want to create your own prefixes you can replace `projectstack` with what ever you like (e.g. `websvc` or `accounting`) and create roles to segment development teams.
 Cool, huh?!
 But hold off on that now.

 ### Update user to assume role